-The Salalah System covers the city of Salalah and surrounding areas in the Governorate of Dhofar.
-The Salalah System serves approximately 110,000 electricity customers.
+The Salalah System covers the city of Salalah and surrounding areas in the Dhofar Governorate, serving approximately 121,190 electricity customers.
 The Salalah System comprises the generation, transmission and distribution capabilities of:

-- Sembcorp Salalah, contracted for 445MW electricity generation capacity; - Power Station located in Raysut, operated by Dhofar Generation Company (previously owned by Dhofar Integrated Services Company (DISC)) comprising eight open cycle gas turbine units with a total net capacity of 273MW; - Combined-cycle power plant, owned by ACWA Power and Mitsui, located in Raysut, composing four gas turbines and two steam turbines, with a contracted capacity of 445MW, which was commissioned in January 2018; - Dhofar I Wind IPP, which has an installed capacity of 50MW; - Transmission activities owned by Oman Electricity Transmission Companyand - Distribution and supply activities owned by DISC.
+- Sembcorp Salalah, contracted for 445MW electricity generation capacity; - Power Station located in Raysut, operated by Dhofar Generation Company (previously owned by Dhofar Integrated Services Company (DISC)) comprising eight open cycle gas turbine units with a total net capacity of 273MW; - Combined-cycle power plant, owned by ACWA Power and Mitsui, located in Raysut, composing four gas turbines and two steam turbines, with a contracted capacity of 445MW, which was commissioned in January 2018; - Dhofar I Wind IPP, which has an installed capacity of 50MW; - Transmission activities owned by OETC; and - Distribution and supply activities owned by DISC.

-The Salalah System also has contingency reserves via the interconnection with the 132 kV link between Thumrait and Harweel, owned by Petroleum Development of Oman (PDO) and completed in 2012.
+The Salalah System also has contingency reserves via the interconnection with the 132kV link between Thumrait and Harweel, owned by Petroleum Development of Oman and completed in 2012.

-Salalah system also comprised of the following water producers and water distribution network:
+The Salalah System also comprised the following water producers and distribution network:

-- Sembcorp Salalah, contracted for 15 MiGD desalinated water capacity; - Salalah III Independent Water Plant (IWP), contracted for 25 MiGD desalinated water capacity; - Potable water supply and distribution network, owned by Dhofar Integrated Service Company (DISC); and - A network used by DISC for ground water sources to meet the water demand which are not connected.
+- Sembcorp Salalah, contracted for 15MiGD desalinated water capacity; - Salalah III Independent Water Plant (IWP), contracted for 25MiGD desalinated water capacity; - Potable water supply and distribution network, owned by DISC; and - A network used by DISC for ground water sources to meet the water demand which are not connected.

-Salalah III IWP with a contracted capacity of 25 MiGD was commissioned during the year 2021.
+Salalah III IWP with a contracted capacity of 25MiGD was commissioned during the year 2021.